Agiboo/drupal-cucumber/README.md

 * `DRUPAL_BASE_PATH`: the URL to your drupal installation (e.g localhost/yourapp or yourapp.com)
 * `DRUPAL_DRIVER`: the driver used to test the app.
 Only supported driver for now is Selenium (and is most tested solution)

+You must enable the cucumber_helper module.
+[You can clone it here](https://github.com/Agiboo/Cucumber-helper "Cucumber_helper project").
+This creates one user per role.
+The credentials (for debugging) are
+"cucumber_[rolename]" for username and password.
+A user based on the role editor will have the credentials cucumber_editor/cucumber_editor.

 ## Execute tests

 Go to the root of this repo and type "rake test:run".
 This will automatically trigger the tests to run.